mgenware/mingru-models/README.md

 ### `UPDATE` Actions

-dd-models supports the following kinds of `UPDATE` actions:
+mingru-models supports the following kinds of `UPDATE` actions:

 ```ts
 // Updates a row and checks rows affected to make sure only one row is updated.